microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 |-----|-------|----------|
 | PathPrefix | A path starting with a '/' | yes |

+Config:
 ```JSON
 { "PathPrefix": "/prefix" }
 ```
+Example:<br/>
+`/request/path` becomes `/prefix/request/path`

 This will prefix the request path with the given value.
-E.g. it will modify the proxy request path from `/request/path` to `/prefix/request/path`.

 #### PathRemovePrefix